StuartsProjects/StuartsProjects.github.io/_posts/2020-01-30-library-for-sx12xx-LoRa®-devices.md

 A received packet frequency error check.

-A lora RSSI receive meter with display.
+A LoRa® RSSI receive meter with display.

 Transmitter and receiver for remote control of devices such as LEDs.
 Tranmitter can be handheld with a low sleep current of 2uA.